How to Convert Your Fidelity Traditional IRA to a Roth IRA

 Because you pay taxes on your conversion amount, as well as on all future contributions, up front, rather than when you withdraw the funds, you owe no taxes on future earnings as long as you have met the five-year aging requirement and are over 59½ or disabled when you begin taking withdrawals.
 Taxes on Roth contributions are based on your current income level, so if you think you'll be in a higher tax bracket in the future, it might be smart to pay the taxes now.
 Visit our Tax Topics page, Roth IRA Conversions and Taxes to learn more about the tax benefits and implications.

-The financial benefits of conversion typically increase the longer your money remains in the Roth IRA and because there are no minimum required distributions with a Roth IRA, your money can mature longer.
+The financial benefits of conversion typically increase the longer your money remains in the Roth IRA and because there are no required minimum distributions with a Roth IRA, your money can mature longer.
 There is a five-year aging requirement on Roth accounts, so if you plan on withdrawing the money before that period, you will be subject to a 10% penalty.
 Because you're moving untaxed assets into an account where assets are taxed prior to contribution, you will owe taxes on the IRA assets you convert.
 There is no penalty for converting from one account to another, but how you pay the taxes could affect the efficiency of the conversion.
 So you'll need to consider whether you can afford to pay those taxes this year.

 Note: We do not suggest using retirement money to pay taxes from your Roth conversion for two reasons: it reduces how much money goes into your Roth IRA and if you're under 59½, you may have to pay a 10% penalty for taking money out to pay the taxes you owe.
 Instead, consider using cash or other savings held in nonretirement accounts.